Polprzewodnikowy/N64FlashcartMenu/README.md

 ### ED64
-Not Currently not suppported, but there is an aim to do so.
+Not currently not supported, but there is an aim to do so.
-This will likely replace AltraOSv1
+The aim is to replace [Altra64](https://github.com/networkfusion/altra64) and [ED64-UnofficialOS](https://github.com/n64-tools/ED64-UnofficialOS-binaries).

 # Developer documentation